marios-zindilis/website-sources/posts/openstack/index.md

 ---
 title: OpenStack
-Description: Notes and links on OpenStack
+description: Notes and links on OpenStack
 first-published: 2014-03-08
 ---